 The River Inn flows through Innsbruck, hence the name.
 (The River Inn is not a hotel, as I briefly thought – ha ha!).
-Here’s the river, the pastel buildings lining the banks, and the alps – not in the distance but right up close.
+Here’s the river, the pastel buildings lining the banks, and the Alps – not in the distance but right up close.

 One easy sight to find is the Golden Roof, the most famous landmark of Innsbruck.
 It boasts more than 2,000 copper tiles and was added by Maximillian sometime around 1500.
 The square under the roof was once the scene of public burnings, but today it’s the scene of tourists enjoying their day.
-Of course, tiles are stolen from time to time, then recovered.

 There’s an abundance of tasty food in Innsbruck.
 One cafe featured open-faced grilled cheese sandwiches, a real treat.
 And the gelato is SO good.